mporcheron/porcheron.uk/index.md

 {% include figure_image.html src="martinporcheron.png" alt="A photograph of Martin Porcheron" title="Martin Porcheron" bssize="profile-photo" %}

-I'm Martin, a Senior UX Researcher at [Bold Insight](https://boldinsight.com/ "Bold Insight"), where I lead and execute UX and human factors research projects, often composed of national and international teams; spanning early discovery to iterative usability testing&mdash;with a strong focus on messaging, payments, interactive AIs, and medical devices.
+I'm Martin, a Senior UX Researcher at [Bold Insight](https://boldinsight.com/ "Bold Insight"), where I lead and execute UX and human factors research projects.
+My work is often composed of national and international teams and spans from early discovery to iterative usability testing, with a strong focus on messaging, payments, interactive AIs, and medical devices.

 I specialise in turning complex user behaviours into clear, actionable insights that guide product strategy, marketing, and design decisions.
 With a [PhD in Human-Computer Interaction](/phd/) and over a decade of experience spanning industry and academia, I bring a blend of rigour and real-world impact to every project.
 This website documents [some of my recent projects](/portfolio/), as well my [publication history](/pubs/) and the [talks, workshops and conferences](/talks/) that I have organised.